kyma-project/kyma/docs/operation-guides/50-kiali-grafana.md

 >**NOTE:** kubectl port-forward does not return.
 You will have to cancel it with Ctrl+C if you want to stop port forwarding.

-2. To access the respective service's UI, open http://localhost:20001 (for Kiali) http://localhost:3000 (for Grafana) in your browser.
+2. To access the respective service's UI, open http://localhost:20001 (for Kiali) or http://localhost:3000 (for Grafana) in your browser.

 ## Expose Kiali and Grafana Securely